cancerberoSgx/camera-capture/camera-capture/README.md

 - [ ] research how fast/slow is painting canvas pixel by pixel from image data than showImage in node-gui
 - [ ] TODO: support fps control like in opencv
 - [ ]

+## ideas
+- use a desktop GUI library like node-gui to render a node.js canvas  - target users: people using jsdom / node canvas for testing canvas based apps headless have the possibility to render it (not just a screenshot but as actual stream of frames natively in the desktop)idea for for a project node-gui : a jsdom-node-canvas renderer: use jsdom+node-canvas to real-time render the canvas element in a view.